Beltline, Calgary: Redevelopment

 Lougheed House a National Historic Site of Canada.

 Beltline is a neighbourhood in transition.
 The district, along with the Rivers District and the Downtown East Village, are presently in the midst of an ambitious urban planning and rejuvenation venture planned by the city's municipal government to increase the residential density of central Calgary.
 On May 15, 2006 the Calgary City Council approved the Beltline Area Redevelopment Plan.
-The plan details land use policies and implementation recommendations which are designed to be implemented concurrently with the broader Land Use Bylaw redesign, to take effect in 2008.
-It aims to accommodate up to 40,000 residents in the neighbourhood by 2035.
+The plan details land use policies and implementation recommendations which are designed to be implemented concurrently with the broader Land Use Bylaw redesign.
+It aims to accommodate up to 40,000 residents in the neighbourhood by 2035, intending on hosting a range of residential and commercial uses.
+As of 2021, the area is home to 25,880 residents.